intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 ## Requirements

-There are several categories of requirements covered by this design:
+There are several categories of requirements covered by this design.
+Each of these is described in more detail in the sections that follow:

 * The front-end compiler must issue a diagnostic in some cases when a kernel or device function uses an optional feature.
 However, the front-end compiler